dansmyers/Simulation-Fall-2019/Sprint-1-Python_and_Monte_Carlo/README.md

 At the end of this sprint, you will be able to

-- Write small to moderately-sized programs in Python using standard programming features: variables, conditionals, loops, etc.
+- Write small to moderately-sized programs in Python using standard programming features: variables, conditionals, loops, functions, etc.

 - Use a Python development environment.